Complete Guide: How to Hire Delivery Drivers in 2024 [Expert Tips]

 a) Software training

-Let your new drivers learn to operate advanced software like delivery management software, route planner, Google Maps, or Apple Maps.
+Let your new drivers learn to operate advanced route scheduling software like delivery management software, route planner, Google Maps, or Apple Maps.
 It takes away the stress of manually navigating to an address or deciding which stop is next.
 Your delivery teams can be stress-free while on the road and just focus on their driving.
 This is just the first step towards making their job easier.

 These are just some basic ways of how the right delivery planner can support multi-driver teams and professional drivers in simplifying their jobs.